The Potions Master:

 In the absence of a university course, it would stand to reason that the existing magical training ministries or facilities might have some sort of additional responsibility to oversee any such independent study programs.
 If this is the case, then Snape would have had a built-in reason to have retained contact with Hogwarts after finishing his seventh year.
 At least during the 2–3 years that one might project for either an independent study “Masters” program or a formal Apprenticeship.

-What is far more likely, however, is that there is a small number of commercial Potions breweries which hire prospective young workers on the basis of their NEWTs and give them any required advanced training on the job.
+What is far more likely, however, is that like the DMLE or St Mungo’s there is a small number of commercial Potions breweries which hire prospective young workers on the basis of their NEWTs and give them any required advanced training on the job.

 About the only related bit of information that we have directly from canon is that the Auror training program requires a full additional 3 years of post-Hogwarts schooling.
 Tonks has mentioned in passing that her training included actual classes as well as fieldwork.
 We also know that Healer training requires an additional post-graduate training program, which is conducted at St Mungo’s.